 \textbf{From Structural Invariance to Spectral Invariance.} Directly capturing structural invariance for GCL is nontrivial, as it requires simultaneous characterization of multiple structural properties.
-Fortunately, recent studies show that \textit{graph spectrum} is a comprehensive summary of many graph structural properties~\citep{chung1997spectral, lee2014multiway, 6736904}, including clustering, connectivity, diameter and etc. For example, the change on clustering property (by perturbing inter-cluster edges) can be well reflected on the graph spectrum: 1) empirically, Figure~\ref{fig:spectral} compares the \textit{spectral change} (measured by the $L_2$ distance of graph spectrum between the original and the augmented graph), and we can observe a larger spectral change for the cluster-based augmentation; 2) theoretically, we can also prove that a larger spectral change indicates the flipping of edges between nodes from different clusters which further changes the clustering property, as discussed in Appendix~\ref{sec:behavior}.
+Fortunately, recent studies show that \textit{graph spectrum} is a comprehensive summary of many graph structural properties~\citep{chung1997spectral, lee2014multiway}, including clustering, connectivity and etc. For example, the change on clustering property (by perturbing inter-cluster edges) can be reflected on the graph spectrum: 1) empirically, Figure~\ref{fig:spectral} compares the \textit{spectral change} (measured by the $L_2$ distance of graph spectrum between the original and the augmented graph), and we can observe a larger spectral change for the cluster-based augmentation; 2) theoretically, we can also prove that the edge flips between different clusters causing larger clustering change result in larger spectral change, as discussed in Appendix~\ref{sec:behavior}.
 Therefore, we can use graph spectrum as a ladder to capture structural properties, and propose \textit{spectral invariance} as a proxy of structural invariance.

 Spectral invariance requires the encoder’s output to stay similar when perturbing edges that cause large changes to the graph spectrum.
 Formally, it is defined as:

-Using graph spectrum as a ladder to capture structural properties, we aim to preserve \textit{spectral invariance} as a proxy of structural invariance.
-We define spectral invariance as the spectral components that are robust to small edge perturbations, and thus an effective topology augmentation should pay more attention to sensitive edges that introduce large disturbances to the graph spectrum, whose influence should then be eliminated by contrastive learning.
+where the distance between two graph structures is measured on the graph spectrum.
+An effective topology augmentation should pay more attention to sensitive edges that introduce large disturbances to the graph spectrum, whose influence should then be eliminated by contrastive learning.
 Unlike the proof-of-concept cluster-based heuristic, we aim on designing a principled augmentation by directly maximizing the spectral change.